-Changing the Picture in 2021 - .05% BAC Laws
+.05% BAC Laws

-At .05% BAC, a driver exhibits signs of cognitive and physical impairment including reduced coordination, reduced ability to track moving objects, difficulty steering, and reduced response to emergency driving situations.
+At .05% BAC, a driver exhibits signs of cognitive and physical impairment including reduced coordination and ability to track moving objects, difficulty steering, and diminished response to emergency driving situations.
 Approximately 100 countries have some type of .05% or lower BAC policy.
 If all states lowered the BAC limit while driving to .05%, the U.S. could experience an 11% or greater decline in fatal alcoholinvolved crashes, saving 1,790 lives annually.
-This change is critical to reverse a trend seen In recent years, where the number of deaths and injuries caused by drinking and driving has remained fairly static.
 Driving at .05% BAC or higher is dangerous and public health researchers, experts, a coalition of safety advocates and the NTSB agree that state laws lowering BAC will reduce the horrific toll of deaths and injuries caused by drunk driving.
-On December 30, 2018, Utah became the first state in the Nation to start enforcing a .05% BAC law.
-Early results for Utah are promising.
-In 2019, the number of alcoholimpaired driving fatalities dropped 37% (2018: 62, 2019: 39) and the percentage of traffic fatalities involving an alcohol-impaired driver dropped as well, from 24% (2018) to 16% (2019).
 While not yet rated in this report, all states should adopt a .05% BAC law to prevent drunk driving and save lives.